kamailio/kamailio-wiki/docs/features/new-in-6.0.x.md

 - CMake compilation and installation support
 - multi-threaded UDP receiving mode
 - several shared memory structures no longer destroyed individually at shut down
+- internal libraries are directly linked to the core

 ### kamailio.cfg